How to Stop the Doubting Yourself / Quitting/ Looking for a Magic Solution Cycle – Today

 Dedicate your efforts to something bigger than yourself to help yourself stay motivated and connected to what we all want as humans: to have an impact, to live a meaningful story.

 “I want to build a consulting business so I can give money to my niece for school” keeps you going when you want to quit.
-“I want to move my body joyfully so I can inspire my sisters and mom to do the same” can get you to the gym at 6 am or 6 pm.
+“I want to move my body joyfully so I can play with my grandkids” can get you to the gym at 6 am.

-- Forget perfection, forgo sexy, and one size fits all solutions.
+- * Forgo sexy, perfect, and one size fits all solutions.

-- Instead, be fiercely devoted to taking regular, small measurable steps that you determine.
+- * Be fiercely devoted to taking small measurable steps that you decide.

 I so want you to create what you most desire.
 Again and again, with glee.
-I so know you can, no matter how big your dream.
+I so know you can, no matter what.

 May it be so.